clayadavis/unposter_website/public/_content.md

 *   Faculty and other grad students are invited to attend; Info PhD students are invited to present.
 *   Presentations of proposed, in-progress, or completed work are all welcome.
-*   Besides the signup form that takes two minutes, there is no preparation required.
 *   Presenters will be assigned shifts so that everyone gets a chance to mingle.
 *   Other interactive exhibits will encourage and visualize collaboration and